• Skip to primary navigation

 Examples of TRI support include, but are not limited to, the following:

-• Pilot Award Program Awardees
+• The UL1 Pilot Award Program,

-• Inter-Institutional Pilot Awardees through the Consortium of Rural States
+• Inter-Institutional Pilot Awardees through the Consortium of Rural States (CORES)

 • Winthrop P. Rockefeller Cancer Institute Rural Research Award Program

-• Guidance or mentorship from TRI personnel
+• Navigator Support, or assistance from TRI personnel or CTIU services

 Which award numbers should I use?

-When citing TRI related awards, you should cite all award numbers under which you have received TRI’s support.
-Support is determined by the date of award.
-Multi-year awards should cite award numbers that correspond with both the initial notice of award date and any subsequent funding years.
-For example, an awardee who received year one of funding in 2016 and year two in 2017 would need to cite both UL1 TR000039 and U54 TR001629.
-If you have any questions about what constitutes support, when your support started, or which grants you should cite, please contact Robin Liston.
+• Multi-year awards should cite award numbers that correspond with both the initial notice of award date and any subsequent funding years.
+For example, an awardee who received year one of funding in 2023 and year two in 2024 would need to cite both UL1 TR003107 and UM1 TR004909.
+If you have any questions about what constitutes support, when your support started, or which grants you should cite, please contact Christi Madden at CMadden2@uams.edu

 Use the tables below to identify which award number(s) you should cite.